This post may contain affiliate links. Please see my disclosure policy for details.

 Places to walk and visit after Rydal Cave

-Once you’ve explored Rydal Cave, there are a few places that I would recommend walking and exploring afterwards.
+Once you’ve explored Rydal Cave, there are a few places that I would recommend walking and exploring afterward.

 The area around Rydal Water is one of the prettiest in the Lake District.